 I previously made a mug coaster from random driftwood pieces and it turned out really good (it is unpractical, but one of a kind!).
-‘But why create something that supposed to be round from sharp, uneven, and long sticks?’, you ask.
-Because ‘ Pumpkin everything’! 🙂
+'But why to create something that supposed to be round from sharp, uneven, and long sticks?', you ask.
+Because ' Pumpkin everything'! :)

 Spoiler alert: these pumpkins are not going to be round.

 Driftwood decor gives that rustic, natural vibe that I love.
 You can pair it with oranges, browns, and yellows without making your decor look overwhelming.

 I've made 3 driftwood pumpkins this year.
 Here come the tutorials: